tsgates/arch-wiki-markdown/wiki/GRUB_EFI_Examples.md

 > P8Z77 Family

 -   Boot to live media and chroot into the target system.
+-   Make sure that a 100 MB fat32 partition is marked as "EFI System" (gdisk terminology uses hex code ef00).

+Note:If you get the message WARNING: Not enough clusters for a 32 bit FAT!, reduce cluster size with mkfs.vfat -s2 -F32 ... otherwise the partition may be unreadable by UEFI.

 FROM WITHIN THE CHROOT

     # mount -t vfat /dev/sdXY /boot/efi
     # grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=arch --recheck
     # grub-mkconfig -o /boot/grub/grub.cfg
-    # mkdir /boot/efi/boot && cd /boot/efi
     # wget https://edk2.svn.sourceforge.net/svnroot/edk2/trunk/edk2/ShellBinPkg/UefiShell/X64/Shell.efi
-    # cp Shell.efi shellx64.efi && cp Shell.efi /boot/efi/boot
     # umount /boot/efi

+The EFI partition should be contain just two files:

+    /Shell.efi
+    /EFI/arch/grubx64.efi

 -   Reboot and enter the BIOS (the Delete key will do this).
--   Using the arrow keys, move to the 'exit' menu and drop down to the EFI shell you just downloaded and copied to three places.
+-   Using the arrow keys, move to the 'exit' menu and drop down to the EFI shell.
--   You will need to add an entry to your boot menu manually.
+-   Add an entry for Arch to the menu.
 Below is an example, see the UEFI#Launching UEFI Shell article for more.
-    Below is an example added a new entry to a menu with 3 current entries.

 FROM WITHIN THE EFI SHELL

     Shell> bcfg boot dump -v
-    Shell> bcfg boot add 3 fs0:\EFI\arch\grubx64.efi "Arch Linux (grub manually added)" Shell> exit
+    Shell> bcfg boot add 1 fs0:\EFI\arch\grubx64.efi "Arch Linux (grub manually added)" Shell> exit

 -   Reboot the machine and enter the BIOS.
--   Navigate to the 'Boot' section and adjust the boot order to your liking with the "Arch Linux (grub manually added)" being the one on your SSD.
+-   Navigate to the 'Boot' section and adjust the boot order to with the "Arch Linux (grub manually added)" being the one on the SSD.
--   Boot to this entry and enjoy your system.
+-   Boot to this entry and enjoy.

+> M5A97

+Finish the standard Arch install procedures, making sure that you install grub-efi-x86_64 and partition your boot hard disk as GPT.

+From [1]:

+The UEFI system partition will need to be mounted at /boot/efi/ for the GRUB install script to detect it:

+    # mkdir -p /boot/efi
+    # mount -t vfat /dev/sdXY /boot/efi

+Where X is your boot hard disk and Y is the efi partition you created earlier.

+Install GRUB UEFI application to /boot/efi/EFI/arch_grub and its modules to /boot/grub/x86_64-efi using:

+    # modprobe dm-mod
+    # grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=arch_grub --recheck --debug
+    # mkdir -p /boot/grub/locale
+    # cp /usr/share/locale/en\@quot/LC_MESSAGES/grub.mo /boot/grub/locale/en.mo

+Generate a configuration for GRUB

+    # grub-mkconfig -o /boot/grub/grub.cfg

+Then copy the modified UEFI Shell v2 binary UefiShellX64.efi into your ESP root.

+    # cp ~/Shell2/UefiShellX64.efi /mnt/boot/efi/shellx64.efi

+The reason that we need this shell application is that the efibootmgr command will fail silently during grub-install.

+After this launch the UEFI Shell from the UEFI setup/menu (in ASUS UEFI BIOS, switch to advanced mode, press Exit in the top right corner and choose "Launch EFI shell from filesystem device").
+The UEFI shell will show up.
+From here we need to add our GRUB UEFI app to the bootloader.

+    Shell> bcfg boot add 3 fs0:\EFI\Arch_Grub\grubx64.efi "Arch_Grub"

+where fs0 is the mapping corresponding to the UEFI System Partition and 3 is the zero based boot entry index.

+To list the current boot entries you can run:

+    Shell> bcfg boot dump -v

 Intel
 -----